bwsw/sj-platform/SJDocs/source/SJ_Streaming.rst

 Consumers and Producers use transactions to write or read data from T-streams.
 Transaction is also a basic recovery element.
 This means, that in a case of a crash, Consumers and Producers can recover from a transaction.

+Consumer iterates over transactions from earliest to the latest and reads data from every transaction.
+Every Consumer works in a specific T-stream and specific partitions.
+Consumer implements polling approach of processing.
+After a transaction (or transaction set) was handled properly, the consumer does checkpoint which means that even in a cause of a crash or for another reason that consumer will start processing the transaction which is the next to the processed one.

+Producers open transactions in a strictly ordered mode.
+Consumers and Subscribers always process transactions in the same order they have been opened.
+Producer can checkpoint or cancel transactions in an arbitrary way, but Subscriber will start handling them once the first (the eraliest) one is checkpointed.

+For the strictly ordered way of transaction opening a master producer is responsible.
+A master is registered in Apache Zookeeper per each transaction.
+The master generates a new transaction, registers it in Zookeeper, and returns the transaction ID to a Producer.
+Producer fills the transaction with data from the storage server.
+Then, it sends checkpoint or cancel to the server commit log and the transaction is checkpointed or canceled.

+Finally, storage server commit logs are played and results are stored to RocksDB.

 Streaming Infrastructure
 -----------------------------------